-Tutorial: Azure Active Directory integration with SAP Cloud for Customer
+Tutorial: Azure Active Directory single sign-on (SSO) integration with SAP Cloud for Customer

-In this tutorial, you learn how to integrate SAP Cloud for Customer with Azure Active Directory (Azure AD).
-Integrating SAP Cloud for Customer with Azure AD provides you with the following benefits:
+In this tutorial, you'll learn how to integrate SAP Cloud for Customer with Azure Active Directory (Azure AD).
+When you integrate SAP Cloud for Customer with Azure AD, you can:

-- You can control in Azure AD who has access to SAP Cloud for Customer.
+- Control in Azure AD who has access to SAP Cloud for Customer.

-- You can enable your users to be automatically signed-in to SAP Cloud for Customer (Single Sign-On) with their Azure AD accounts.
+- Enable your users to be automatically signed-in to SAP Cloud for Customer with their Azure AD accounts.

-- SAP Cloud for Customer single sign-on enabled subscription
+- SAP Cloud for Customer single sign-on (SSO) enabled subscription.

 - SAP Cloud for Customer supports SP initiated SSO